pierre1500/DevSecOps_WorkShops/Infrastructure_Workshop/Azure_CLI/Missions/mission_4.md

 ---

 #### **Exercise 2: Create a Backup Policy**

 Next, create a backup policy for Earth Command's virtual machines.
 This policy will define the frequency and retention of backups.
+- Use the `az backup policy create` command to set up the policy.
+- Replace the placeholders with the appropriate values for your backup policy setup.

 <details>
 <summary>💡 Show Solution</summary>